The Leap from Chatbot to Agent is Just Structured Tool Use

 Function calling isn’t magic.
 Models still hallucinate.
 Here’s what breaks:

 Hallucinated argument names.
 The model sees your schema and invents a parameter that doesn’t exist.
 You ask for weather with location but the model emits {"city": "Portland"} instead.
-Worse at the 8B scale, better with Llama 3.3 70B.
+Worse at the smaller scales (E2B, 8B), better with the larger Gemma 4 and Qwen3 variants.

 Malformed JSON.
 The model emits close-enough JSON that regular parsers choke on.
 Missing quotes, stray commas, incomplete structures.
 Grammar-constrained generation in llama.cpp eliminates this entirely.